rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **ground supports** (`BartenderSettings\Basic\Supports.ini`):

-* Deleting this file also disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.
+* Deleting this file disables the fix for slower roadblock and Heavy / LeaderStrategy requests.

-* When the game requests a roadblock, a random roadblock cooldown between two values begins.
-While this cooldown is active, the game cannot make more requests for regular roadblocks.
+* When the game requests a non-Strategy roadblock, a random roadblock cooldown begins.
+While this cooldown is active, the game cannot make more non-Strategy roadblock requests.

 * When the game requests a Heavy / LeaderStrategy, a fixed-length strategy cooldown begins.
 While this cooldown is active, the game cannot make more Heavy / LeaderStrategy requests.

 * When the game requests a HeavyStrategy, it (re)sets the roadblock cooldown to a fixed value.

-* Bartender fixes the slowdown of regular roadblock and Heavy / LeaderStrategy spawns by clearing the request queue from time to time.
-Bartender does this whenever a certain amount of time has passed without any new roadblock or strategy requests, despite them being off cooldown.
+* Bartender fixes the slowdown of non-Strategy roadblock and Heavy / LeaderStrategy requests by clearing the request queue.
+Bartender clears this queue whenever a certain amount of time has passed without any new requests, despite either being off cooldown.
 This maximum-overdue delay guarantees that requests cannot block each other for too long.
-The most common cause of such blockages are HeavyStrategy requests, especially for HeavyStrategy 3.
+The most common causes of such blockages tend to be long-overdue HeavyStrategy 3 requests.

-* Sometimes, regular roadblock or Heavy / LeaderStrategy spawns may appear more or less frequently than their cooldowns would suggest.
-This happens because their cooldowns only affect requests, not spawns.
-While every spawn is the result of a request, not every request results in a spawn.
-The game remains free to spawn or cancel any support request at any time.
+* Sometimes, non-Strategy roadblock or Heavy / LeaderStrategy spawns may appear more or less frequently than their cooldowns would suggest.
+This happens because these cooldowns only affect requests, not actual spawns: While every spawn is the result of a request, not every request results in a spawn.
+The game remains free to spawn or cancel any pending support request.

-* Very short cooldowns for regular roadblock or Heavy / LeaderStrategy requests may cause spam.
-Excessive support spam can lead to game instability, as these spawns ignore most spawn limits.
-You can also reduce this risk by setting their `Duration` VltEd parameters to low values.
+* Very short cooldowns for non-Strategy roadblock or Heavy / LeaderStrategy requests may cause excessive spam.
+Such spam might lead to game instability, as Heavy / LeaderStrategy spawns ignore spawn limits.
+You can reduce this risk by using low(er) `Duration` VltEd parameters.

-* The `MinimumSupportDelay` VltEd parameter defines how much time needs to pass before the game can start requesting regular roadblocks and Heavy / LeaderStrategy spawns in a given pursuit.
+* The `MinimumSupportDelay` VltEd parameter defines how much time needs to pass before the game can make non-Strategy roadblock and Heavy / LeaderStrategy requests in a given pursuit.

 * LeaderStrategy 5 spawns Cross by himself, while LeaderStrategy 7 spawns him with two henchmen.